PRMG Full Color Logo

 LEARN MORE

-Conventional LOANS
+CONVENTIONAL LOANS

 A conventional loan is a type of mortgage that’s not guaranteed or insured by the government.
 Instead, these loans are funded and serviced by private lenders, such as banks, credit unions, and mortgage companies.
 Conventional loans typically require higher credit scores, income levels, and down payments than government-backed loans, but they may offer more flexibility in terms of loan amounts, repayment periods, and interest rates.
 Borrowers with good credit and financial stability may benefit from choosing a conventional loan, as they often offer competitive rates and terms.

-STANDARD CONVENTIONAL LOANS
+CONVENTIONAL HOME LOANS

 A conventional loan is any mortgage loan that is not insured or guaranteed by the government (such as under Federal Housing Administration, Department of Veterans Affairs, or Department of Agriculture loan programs).
 Conventional loans can be conforming or non-conforming.